travislopes/gravityflow/readme.txt

 - Added security enhancements.
 - Added translations for French, Portuguese, Italian, Swedish, Dutch, Turkish, German and Spanish.
 - Fixed an issue with the User Input step where the product order summary table is not displayed unless a product field is included in the display fields.
-- Fixed an issue with the workflow entry detail page where see all fields are displayed to admins instead of only the display fields.
+- Fixed an issue with the workflow entry detail page where all fields are displayed to admins instead of only the display fields.

 = 2.5.4 =
 - Added the gravityflow_can_render_form filter.